hnsl/librcd/blog-post.md

             }
         } catch (exception_any, e) {
             // Forwarding the inner exception allows us to preserve context when the exception is printed later.
-            // Leaking an exception out of a fiber main is equiviallent to throwing a fatal exception and crashing the program. throw_fwd("Server crash! :(", exception_io, e);
+            // Leaking an exception out of a fiber main function is equivalent to throwing a fatal exception and crashing the program. throw_fwd("Server crash! :(", exception_io, e);
         }
     }